 - Upon completion of a single QM or OLC workshop, award recipients will receive a $250 stipend.

 Complete and submit the application below (scroll down).
 The CTLE will cover the registration cost (we register you for the course, so don't try to register yourself) and a stipend of $250 upon completion of the workshop (which we initiate when you send us your completion certificate and your employee number).
 Before filling out the form, visit the OLC and/or QM websites to read about the kinds of workshops available.
 Make a note of the title, provider name (OLC or QM), start date, and end date, then visit the form below to fill it out and submit.
 Once submitted, we will review and contact you with further instructions.
 Alternatively, feel free to contact us for a 1:1 consultation to assist you in determining which workshops are right for you needs.

 NOTE: The CTLE will pay for and provide a Professional Development Grant for only one workshop at a time.
 Depending on availability of funds, Professional Development Grant recipients are eligible to apply for an additional grant upon receiving the initial stipend for workshop completion.
-In this case, a new application must be submitted at least two weeks in advance of the workshop start date (for budgeting purposes, workshop must be completed prior to July 31 of the year at hand).
+In this case, a new application must be submitted at least two weeks in advance of the workshop start date (for budgeting purposes, workshop must be completed prior to June 30 of the year at hand).
+Unfortunately, faculty cannot participate in QM and QM learning opportunities that occur at any point between June 30 and September 1.
 There is currently a limit of TWO workshops per year per faculty member.

 QUALITY MATTERS (view complete list)